DecisionsDev/decisions-uml-diagrammer/README.md

 The generation of UML diagram is using [PlantUML](http://plantuml.com/).
-In this first version, the code herein is only producing a textual description that can be used by PlantUML to produce a diagram.
+In this first version, the code herein is only producing a textual description that can be passed to PlantUML to produce a diagram.

 ## Class diagram from a Business Object Model (BOM)